Explorer-USS-0-1/Explorer-USS.0.1/README.md

 The power system of our rover it's composed by 4 modules:
 1. A 12 Volt 3.5 Ah module to power up the L298N drivers for DC motors.
 This was obtained by putting in series 8 batteries of 1.5 Volt;
 2. A 9 Volt battery connected to a step down volatge board  to power up the servomotors and the ESP32-2;
-3. A 5 Volt output powerbank to power up the ESP32-Cam ( we decided to do this because the camera drains a lot of power)
+3. A 5 Volt output powerbank to power up the ESP32-Cam (we decided to do this because the camera drains a lot of power);
 4. A 5 volt output powerbank to power up the MSP432 and the connected ESP32-1.

 The first 2 modules are powering up motors connected and controlled by the ESP32-2, so they have to share in common the ground.
 To do it, we placed the stepdown voltage board on a breadboard using the external channels, which are connected per row throughout the breadboard.
-In this way we made a row where the electricity output of the step down board was off, putting instaed the external 12 Volt module , and connecting in the parallel row the grounds from the ESP32-2, from the L298N drivers and from the servomotors.
-In the other external row we setted a 5V electricity output so we could power up the ESP32-2 trough the VIN pin and the 2 servomotors ( the ESP32 pinout is already described in the [*Communication*](#COMMUNICATION) section).
+In this way we made a row where the electricity output of the step down board was off, putting instead the external 12 Volt module, and connecting in the parallel row the grounds from the ESP32-2, from the L298N drivers and from the servomotors.
+In the other external row we set a 5V electricity output so we could power up the ESP32-2 trough the VIN pin and the 2 servomotors (the ESP32 pinout is already described in the [*Communication*](#COMMUNICATION) section).
 <p align="center">
 <img src="https://github.com/user-attachments/assets/79885017-e6bd-48d6-806f-7ef1022e6a69" width=50% height=50%>
 </p>